TaharChettaoui/FRoundation/README.md

 | DINOv2  | <br>Small <br><br><br><br> Large <br><br>  | CASIA-WebFace <br> MS1MV2 <br> WebFace4M <br><br> CASIA-WebFace <br> MS1MV2 <br> WebFace4M|... <br> ... <br> ... <br><br> ... <br> ... <br> ...|

 ### Usage

-First install all the depencies on the **requirements.txt**.
-This code was tested with **Python 3.9**.
-Example code to load the model and pretrained weights, in this case for CLIP ViT
+First, install all the dependencies listed in the requirements.txt file.
+This code has been tested with Python 3.9.
+Below is an example of how to load the model and pretrained weights, specifically for CLIP ViT-B/16.

 ```
 import sys